 The goal of this class is for students to develop skills for life-long wellness.
 The course will include physical activity, nutrition education, stress management, and social wellness.
 Functional fitness will be stressed with activities that can be done day-to-day to stay healthy.
+Students considering a career in the health care field are encouraged to take this class; i.e. physical therapy, exercise science, nursing, medicine.

-HEALTH & LIFE MANAGEMENT
+HEALTH & LIFE MANAGEMENT 1 semester 1 credit Grades 11-12